Gaining insight into the dynamics of drug-cancer cell interactions with the aid of continuous and hybrid multiscale models

 General admissions criteria

-You’ll need a good first degree from an internationally recognised university (minimum second class
+You’ll need a good first degree from an internationally recognised university (minimum upper second class

 or equivalent, depending on your chosen course) or a Master’s degree in Mathematics, Physics, Engineering or Computer Science and have a genuine interest in Biomedical Sciences.
 In exceptional cases, we may consider equivalent professional experience and/or Qualifications.
 English language proficiency at a minimum of IELTS band 6.5 with no component score below 6.0.

 Previous research experience in applied mathematics, computational biology or computer programming is welcome.

 We’d encourage you to contact Dr Marianna Cerasuolo ([Email Address Removed]) to discuss your interest before you apply, quoting the project code.

 When you are ready to apply, you can use our online application form and select ‘Mathematics and Physics’ as the subject area.
 Make sure you submit a personal statement, proof of your degrees and grades, details of two referees, proof of your English language proficiency and an up-to-date CV.
 Our ‘How to Apply’ page offers further guidance on the PhD application process.

 If you want to be considered for this funded PhD opportunity you must quote project code MPHY4450219 when applying.